Learn about the key credit bureaus in India, how they work, and how their data impacts your financial health.

 Using this information, they create credit bureau reports based on your credit history and assign a credit score that reflects your financial behaviour.
 These reports help financial institutions evaluate loan eligibility and risk profile for credit applications.

-India has four major credit bureaus that track and maintain your credit information.
-You can check your credit score through the credit bureaus’ websites to monitor your financial health.
-Here are some key facts about the top four credit bureaus in India:
+There are four major credit bureaus in India that track and maintain your credit information.
+You can check your credit score on their websites to monitor your financial health.

 TransUnion CIBIL was established in 2000 and is one of India’s most popular credit bureaus.
-The CIBIL bureau manages the credit records of around a million companies and individuals.
-CIBIL credit bureau was established based on the recommendations given by the Reserve Bank of India (RBI).
-It was later acquired by the Chicago-based organisation TransUnion International and was renamed TransUnion CIBIL.
+It was established based on the recommendations given by the Reserve Bank of India (RBI).
+Later, it was acquired by the Chicago-based organisation TransUnion International and was renamed TransUnion CIBIL.

 Here is a quick comparison of the major credit bureaus in India to help you understand their focus areas and services: